 Leadership in the quality management context is about driving the Plan-Do-Check-Act (PDCA) cycle across the system.
 The organisation’s objectives are met when its leaders maintain conditions that secure the right amounts of momentum, cohesion, creativity and decisions.
 Think of the PDCA as a wheel that needs turning, in the right direction and without stoppages.
 The best leaders do not need to push the PDCA wheel, but instead establishes commitment and excites energy in the organisation’s people who will largely ‘turn’ the PDCA wheel for themselves.
-The leader of course has a role in adding to the collective efforts, but any need to push would indicate a fundamental system or motivational problem.
+The leader does this by establishing personal meaning to colleagueship and to the organisation’s objectives, so that competent thriving people will naturally collaborate on achieving them.
+The leader of course has a role in adding their own professional competencies to the collective efforts, but any need to push would indicate a fundamental system or motivational problem.

 The manager and the leader are often the same person, who adapts his or her behaviour to differing situations.
 Defining a system is often the easiest part of managing.
 The difficult lays in its effective implementation and ongoing operation.
 Leadership is about inspiring energy, commitment and cohesion amongst the people who influences the product of the system.
 This is in part achieved by establishing a connection between customer needs and peoples’ personal needs, and by promoting good practices.
 When difficulties or exceptions arise, the leader provides a support role in stepping in to help unblock the obstacles and direct people through the situation.